Couples Intensives

 2. MOMENTUM

-On a weekend marriage retreat, you will benefit greatly from the continuity and rhythm provided by our uninterrupted work.
+During a Couples Intensive, you will benefit greatly from the continuity and rhythm provided by our uninterrupted work.
 I think most couples therapists would agree that traditional weekly sessions often feel choppy for everyone, including the therapist.
 On more occasions than I can count, I had to end session just when sh%t was starting to happen!
 Damn it!

-So, my point is, when you book a couples weekend retreat, you get me all to yourself!
+So, my point is, when you book an Intensive, you get me all to yourself!
 Of course we take necessary breaks to keep everyone content, energized, and productive.
-My private office includes a downstairs kitchen, making it perfect for grabbing a snack, coffee, or tea.
-I’ll have a lot of goodies for you to choose from.
-You’ll be comfy.
+I have a cozy office and offer water, coffee, and small snacks.
+There is also a refrigerator if you want to bring your own nibbles.

 3. FOCUS